Breathing and stretching exercises for healthy practice and living

 “For me, it is breathing that is vital.
 You must breathe naturally, like a singer.
 Pianists and string players often tend to forget the necessity of breathing and they can become very tense; then they get back pains and wrist pains and so on.
 Usually it can be sorted out through the breathing.”

-One of the focuses of the Pianodao site is my Piano Qigong, and it is worth stating right away that these closely tie in with András Schiff’s comments above.
+The Pianodao site elsewhere highlights the benefits that Qigong practice offers pianists, and it is worth stating right away that these closely tie in with Schiff’s comments above.

 “A central concept for Dao is breath.